contensis/contensis.github.io/docs-src/content-types/field-editors/editor-entry-reference.md

 The option selected from the dropdown determines which content type you want to model your content with.[^2]

 [^1]: Should this editor simply be called entries?
-[^2]: This would benefit from some contextual help